 - When Should I Complain?

 - What details should I provide in a complaint about a possible Canada Elections Act violation?

 The Commissioner of Canada Elections encourages anyone who believes an offence has been committed under the Act to contact the office.
 Individuals who wish to submit a complaint are urged to do so as soon as possible following the alleged offence and should provide as much detail as possible to support their allegation, including any supporting documents.

-Under his mandate, the Commissioner can only address complaints related to federal elections.
+Under her mandate, the Commissioner can only address complaints related to federal elections.
 For this reason, the Commissioner cannot pursue complaints related to electoral events in other jurisdictions.

 To assist you in the complaint process, please select a category that best describes your issue.

 - Campaign Expenses – Financial Reports and Returns

 - Candidates on Polling Day

 - Foreign Interference

 - Secrecy of the vote and influence in a polling site